SamirForeverUIX/OHALIK/Web-project-git/README.md

 Sidebar with summary and highlights.

-3. Admin Panel
+3. Admin Panel - not implemented yet
 Add/edit/remove:
 Tours
 Blog posts
 Itineraries, prices, and images

-Upload images and attach to tours.
+Upload images and attach to tours. and write a newletter inside the newletter panel that directly send that newsletter to all subscribers in one submin.

-View user bookings and messages.

 4. Blog & Newsletter
 Blog posts with dedicated pages (not modals anymore).